GeniiPress/edd-xero/README.md

 # [Easy Digital Downloads - Xero](https://plugify.io)

-Love Xero(https://www.xero.com)?
-Love selling stuff on your WordPress site with Easy Digital Downloads(http://easydigitaldownloads.com)?
+[Love Xero](https://www.xero.com)?
+Love selling stuff on your WordPress site with [Easy Digital Downloads](http://easydigitaldownloads.com)?
 Combining the two seems like a no brainer.

 Xero for Easy Digital Downloads will automatically create invoices and customers in Xero whenever a purchase is made on your store.